NormalReedus/cache-me-ousside/README.md

 `cache-me-ousside` is a Least Recently Used cache, which means that when the cache is at capacity, the least recently accessed cache entries will be removed first (the FIFO principle).
 You can configure the cache capacity to be either a fixed number of entries or use a memory based limit (coming soon).

 What makes this cache different from other LRU caches is that you can specify exactly which entries to remove when data on your API is updated.
 Do you have separate data, that in no way influence each other?
 Normally, an unsafe HTTP request to your API (such as POST or PUT) will remove all entries from your cache, but perhaps you only need POST requests that update your `todos` to remove your cached `todos`, so that you don't have to repopulate your cache with your `posts` again.
-To configure the cache server to remove all entries on any unsafe HTTP request, see the limitations section of [cache busting routes and patterns](#cache-busting-routes-and-patterns).
+To configure the cache server to remove all entries on any unsafe HTTP request, see the [Default LRU cache behavior](#default-lru-cache-behavior) section.

 <p align="right">(<a href="#top">back to top</a>)</p>